You Hee-yeol

-Biography
+Early life

-You Hee-yeol was born in Seoul and attended Kyungbock High School.
+You was born in Seoul and attended Kyungbock High School.
 He graduated from Seoul National University's College of Music with a major in composition.
-He first appeared in the local pop music scene by winning the grand prize at the fourth You Jae-ha Music Contest held in 1992 with the song "달빛의 노래" ("The Moonlight Song").
+He debuted in the local pop music scene by winning the grand prize at the fourth You Jae-ha Music Contest held in 1992 with "The Moonlight Song" (달빛의 노래).

-In 1994, he started the band Toy as a duo with Yoon Jeong-oh.
-But after releasing Toy's first album, Yoon left the band to study overseas and You joined the navy for his mandatory military service.
+In 1994, You started the band Toy as a duo with Yoon Jeong-oh.
+However, after releasing Toy's first album, Yoon left the band to study overseas and You joined the navy for his mandatory military service.
 Since 1996, Toy has continued as a one-man band with You as the sole member.
 After his discharge from military service, Toy's second album Fairy Tales for Adults was released, with the title song "Remember I Was Next to You" sung by Kim Yeon-woo becoming a big hit.
 Since then, You has rarely sung the songs in his albums and instead features guest vocalists such as Kim Yeon-woo, Kim Hyung-joong, Lee Jang-woo, Yoon Jong-shin, Kim Jang-hoon, Jinu (also known as Hitchhiker), and Byeon Jae-won.

 You has also produced many albums for K-pop musicians including Lee Seung-hwan, Yoon Jong-shin, Lee Sora and Lee Moon-se.
 In 1997, he founded the record label Antenna Music, then known as Toy Music.

 In July 1999, You published a book of illustrations titled In Front of a Familiar House.
 The album of the same title contained instrumental tracks in a range of genres.
-Besides songwriting, You has worked as a radio DJ, appearing on MBC FM4U's Yoo Hee-yeol's Music City (1999–March 2001), MBC FM4U's All That Music (October 2, 2002 – April 25, 2004), and KBS 2FM's You Hee-yeol's Radio Heaven (2008–Nov 11, 2011).
+Besides songwriting, You has worked as a radio DJ, appearing on MBC FM4U's Yoo Hee-yeol's Music City (1999–March 2001), MBC FM4U's All That Music (October 2, 2002 – April 25, 2004), and You Hee-yeol's Radio Heaven (2008–November 11, 2011) by KBS 2FM.